ava-labs/avalanche-docs/docs/apis/avalanchego/apis/ipc.md

 ## IPC Socket URL Format

 The names of the sockets are of the form `<network_id>-<chain_id>-<event_type>` where `<event_type>` is either `consensus` or `decisions`.
-The consensus socket receives verticies and blocks and while the decisions socket recives individual transactions.
+The consensus socket receives vertices and blocks and while the decisions socket receives individual transactions.

 ## Format